 - A dissertation committee meeting to discuss student progress and future plans.
-The student must mandatorily meet the dissertation committee in person, to discuss progress achieved during the year under evaluation and goals for the coming year.
-In cases of the committee member not being able to attend in person, teleconferencing facilitating discussion with the rest of the committee must be setup. - A discussion with advisor about the annual evaluation.
+The student must mandatorily meet the dissertation committee, to discuss progress achieved during the year under evaluation and goals for the coming year.
+If a committee member is not able to attend in person, teleconferencing facilitating discussion with the rest of the committee must be set up. - A discussion with the advisor about the annual evaluation.
 To optimize the annual evaluation process, the student and his/her advisor should formulate the listing of achievements and goals, in accordance with the suggestions by the committee (step 1). - Complete the online annual evaluation form.